 CHEM Trust would also like to thank our previous funders listed below, for their early visionary support of our mission

 According to research undertaken by The Environmental Funders Network, only 0.008% of foundation grants is given to toxics and pollution causes annually.
 Ours is a significantly under-funded area of environmental work, so we really prize our donors and are thankful that they support the most invisible yet pressing cause of chemicals.

 “We are never further than two or three unsuccessful funding applications away from being in difficult financial waters.
 I find it extraordinary that something so globally damaging to humanity, wildlife and the planet is so poorly funded.” – Leslie Jones OBE, CHEM Trust Trustee and Treasurer

 Our funders have made the connection between chemicals undermining human health and the environment, and their own lives, families, and generations to come.

-CHEM Trust’s income comes from UK, US, European and Asian charitable foundations and individual major donors.
+CHEM Trust’s income comes from UK, US, European and Asian charitable foundations and we also receive German Government funding.
 We do not receive any funds from corporate sources.

 Where does CHEM Trust’s funding come from?
-A snapshot of CHEM Trust funding for 1 year (from November 2019 to October 2020)
+A snapshot of CHEM Trust funding for 1 year (January-December 2021)